 How does it affect people?

 Even though only a small minority of people experience severe tinnitus, the condition still has a serious impact on the quality of life of many.
 Tinnitus is not a psychological illness, but it can cause psychological distress.
 Little understanding by others of a condition that is not visible can increase a person’s isolation.
 Coping with the noises can be debilitating, leading to anxiety and depression, loss of interest in work, leisure activities, and relationships.
 Sleep may be disturbed, and concentration affected.
 If there is also a hearing impairment, additional stresses may occur.
 The early stages of the condition can be especially distressing, when many find it difficult to ignore the noises, and the person affected will require help and support at this time.
 However, the fact is that with time, the great majority of people do learn to live with tinnitus, and have a good quality of life in spite of it.

 Is there a cure for tinnitus?

 The answer is: “not yet”.
 No surgical procedure will cure tinnitus for everyone; neither has the ‘wonder drug’ been found that could stop the noises without serious side-effects.
-However, international research is ongoing, with the more optimistic suggesting a possible cure emerging within 5 to 7 years.
+However, international research is ongoing, with the more optimistic suggesting a possible cure emerging in the future.
 In the absence of a ‘cure’, treatments and therapies aim at management of tinnitus.
 People need to be told that tinnitus can be managed to the extent that it no longer has a serious affect on everyday life.
 For many people, their awareness of the noises can be reduced to the point where they are no longer troubled by them.

 Does it ever go away?